JoeC13/SIEM-Lab/README.md

 # LetsDefend Phishing Lab - Internal to Internal Email Compromise

-This repository documents a cybersecurity lab investigation from LetsDefend.io (or similar blue-team training platform).
+This repository documents a cybersecurity lab investigation from LetsDefend.io.
 The scenario involves detecting and investigating a **phishing email** sent internally from a dormant/compromised endpoint.

 The key finding: Malicious SMTP activity originating from a workstation that had **no legitimate user logins for ~4 months**, indicating persistence and post-compromise abuse.